 The Task Force concurs with the reorganization as proposed by the GAP Committee.
 The Task Force urges student representation on the National Board of Medical Examiners.
+Task Force Report on GAP Committee Report of NBME

 SUMMARY OF TASK FORCE RESPONSES TO THE GAP COMMITTEE'S MAJOR RECOMMENDATIONS